-Healthy Students, Promising Futures supports states and school districts in leveraging Medicaid funding to meet the health needs of students.
-This initiative is led by Healthy Schools Campaign (HSC).
+Healthy Students, Promising Futures (HSPF) supports states and school districts in leveraging Medicaid funding to meet the health needs of students.
+This initiative is led by Healthy Schools Campaign.

-Since 2015, almost a third of all states have expanded Medicaid coverage of school-based health services to include all eligible health services provided to students covered by Medicaid, regardless of whether a student qualifies for services pursuant to the Individuals with Disabilities Education Act.
+Since 2015, more than two dozen states have expanded Medicaid coverage of school-based health services to include all eligible health services provided to students covered by Medicaid, regardless of whether a student qualifies for services pursuant to the Individuals with Disabilities Education Act.
 These states are aligning with federal policy to increase access to — and sustainable funding for — physical, behavioral and mental school health services.

 Yet even within states that have expanded coverage, many schools face challenges when seeking Medicaid reimbursement, including the burden of determining which school health personnel the state Medicaid program deems “qualified” for Medicaid reimbursement.

 Healthy Schools Campaign provides technical assistance to states committed to expanding school health access and educates school and policy officials about changes to Medicaid policy.

 A key component of this work is the HSPF Learning Collaborative.
 Participating state teams are offered a unique opportunity to share challenges and solutions and to engage directly with Medicaid policy experts and HSPF’s national partner organizations.

 To date, 24 state teams have participated in the Collaborative, including representatives from state Medicaid, education and public health agencies, school districts, and national and state organizations.

 HSC also works to:

 - Help policymakers understand how existing laws in their state might limit Medicaid reimbursement for school health, develop strategies to expand school-based Medicaid programs, and implement trainings to leverage the new funding.

 - Advise state Medicaid and state education agencies on how to assess leading health issues and how to ensure the health services needed to address those issues are Medicaid-reimbursable.